Expert-elicitation method for non-parametric joint priors using normalizing flows: Methodology

 To evaluate the discrepancy between the model- and expert-elicited statistics, an appropriate loss function is used for each statistic, $L_m(t_m(\lambda), \hat t_m)$.
 Different loss functions may be preferable depending on the type of the respective elicited statistic.
 Since the discrepancy is computed for each statistic within the set of elicited statistics, the total loss comprises multiple \emph{loss components}, which are combined into a single total loss using a weighted sum:

 where $\alpha_m$ denote the weights.
-The choice of weights $\alpha_m$ can be guided by different considerations: One approach is to manually adjust the weights based on the importance of the individual loss components from the expert's perspective \citep{wang2011multi}.
+The choice of weights $\alpha_m$ can be guided by different considerations: One approach involves manually adjusting the weights, guided either by the expert's assessment of the importance of individual loss components or by ensuring that the effects of different magnitudes, arising from varying scales, are balanced, such that no single loss component dominates the others \citep{wang2011multi}.
 Alternatively, automated weighting methods, known as loss-balancing methods, can be used to optimally balance the contribution of each individual term to the total gradient \citep{liu2019end,crawshaw2020multi, bischof2021multi}.

 After computing the total loss, $L(\lambda)$, the gradients with respect to the hyperparameters $\lambda$ are calculated.
 These gradients are then used to adjust the hyperparameters in the opposite direction: